arangodb/spring-data/README.md

 ### Relations

 With the annotation `@Relations` applied on a collection or array field in a class annotated with `@Document` the nested objects are fetched from the database over a graph traversal with your current object as the starting point.
-The most relevant parameters are `collection` and `edge`.
-With `collection` you can define the edge collection which should be used in the traversal.
-With `edge` you get an alternative for defining the edge collection using the class type.
+The most relevant parameter is `edge`.
+With `edge` you define the edge collection - which should be used in the traversal - using the class type.
 With the parameter `depth` you can define the maximal depth for the traversal (default 1) and the parameter `direction` defines whether the traversal should follow outgoing or incoming edges (default Direction.ANY).

 ``` java
 @Document(name="persons")